joethephish/cocoascript-migration/README.md

 ## Known Issues in Sketch 3.0.2 (7777)

-### `copy` is now a reserved word
+### Reserved words

+Apparently, CocoaScript is a bit more strict about the names you can use for your variables.
+So far, we've identified these reserved words:

+- `copy`
+- `id`

-If you use it as a variable name in your scripts, they won’t work.
+If you use any of them as a variable name in your scripts, they won’t work.

 Found in: